-Our specialist services are delivered by experienced engineers who combine the latest high performance non-destructive leak detection and investigation techniques, in-field test equipment and laboratory analysis facilities to identify the source and location of water leaks.
+Our specialist services are delivered by experienced engineers who combine the latest high performance non-destructive leak detection and investigation techniques.

 Our specialist non-destructive leak and source identification solutions offer several benefits including: